Jobs for the Girls - initiative launched to help close technical skills gap

 A toolkit has been launched to help businesses close the skills gap in the construction, engineering, technology and manufacturing sectors by recruiting women and girls into the sector through apprenticeships.

-WISE, which campaigns to get more women into STEM careers, the engineering skills body Semta and the Institution of Civil Engineers have formed a partnership to launch the apprenticeship toolkit for businesses.
+WISE, which campaigns to get more women into STEM careers, the engineering skills body Enginuity and the Institution of Civil Engineers have formed a partnership to launch the apprenticeship toolkit for businesses.

 Launching the toolkit at the Institution of Engineering and Technology’s conference to mark International Women in Engineering Day in Birmingham, WISE CEO Helen Wollaston hailed it as a step change for business saying: